mulesoft-catalyst/rtf-secure-prop-aws-ssm/README.md

 ## Introduction

-Managing and accessing sensitive information using MuleSoft application deployed to Runtime Fabric(RTF) can be handled using rtfctl utility.
+Managing and accessing sensitive information using the MuleSoft application deployed to Runtime Fabric(RTF) can be handled using rtfctl utility.
 Secure properties are added in the Runtime Fabric cluster locally, are stored securely, and are scoped per environment.
 Secure properties are accessible in unencrypted form by Mule applications deployed in the scoped environment as custom properties.
 Parameter Store is a capability of AWS Systems Manager which provides secure, hierarchical storage for configuration data management and secrets management.
 You can store data such as passwords, database strings, and license codes as parameter values.
 You can store values as plain text or encrypted data.
-If you are storing sensitive data in Parameter Store which needs to be accessed by MuleSoft application then you need to sync data from Parameter Store to RTF secure property.
+If you are storing sensitive data in the Parameter Store which needs to be accessed by MuleSoft application then you need to sync data from Parameter Store to RTF secure property.
 This utility allows you to sync data between Parameter Store and rtfctl secure property.

 ## Prerequisite
 ### Packages